-- The Agency will continue to experience demand / pressures on its core business activities in 2024, in the absence of new migration crises also linked to the long-term impact of the Russian aggression against Ukraine. - The Agency's financial resources request for 2024 is aligned with the new Multiannual Financial Framework (MFF) provisions, amounting to €180.7 million annual budget.14
+- The Agency will continue to experience demand / pressures on its core business activities in 2024, in the absence of new migration crises also linked to the long-term impact of the Russian aggression against Ukraine. - The Agency receives new posts for additional tasks added to the EUAA Regulation during co-legislator negotiations. - As a result of a sunrise clause in the EUAA Regulation, the new monitoring role of the Agency kicks off as of 31 December 2023 with the establishment of the monitoring methodology and adoption of the monitoring programme by the Management Board,